 Volunteer Awards 2017

-We have five Award categories this year, each designed to recognise the amazing actions and efforts our volunteers make to enhance the University experience for our students, transform the lives of those in our local communities and make positive difference to the wider world.
+Our five prestigious award categories recognise the amazing actions and efforts our volunteers make to enhance the University experience for our students, transform the lives of those in our local communities and make positive difference to the wider world.

 Volunteer Award 2017 winners

-Over the past few years Amy has helped with various Careers activity supporting students through mentoring, careers talks and work shadowing.
+Over the past few years Amy has helped with various careers activities, supporting students through mentoring, talks and work shadowing.

-Amy received numerous nominations for this award as she has had a made a real difference to students looking to enter a career in science.
+Amy received numerous nominations for this award, and has made a real difference to students looking to enter a career in science.

 Quote from Amy's nominee: